Biden unveils plan for Supreme Court changes, says US stands at 'breach' as public confidence sinks

 Trump has decried court reform as a desperate attempt by Democrats to “Play the Ref.”

-Justice Samuel Alito rejected calls to step aside from Supreme Court cases involving Trump and Jan.
-6 defendants despite a flap over provocative flags displayed at his home that some believe suggested sympathy to people facing charges over storming the U.S. Capitol to keep Trump in power.
+Alito rejected calls to step aside from Supreme Court cases involving Trump and Jan.
+6, 2021, insurrection defendants despite a flap over provocative flags displayed at his homes that some believe suggested sympathy to people facing charges over storming the U.S. Capitol to keep Trump in power.
 Alito says the flags were displayed by his wife.

-Trump, at the time, congratulated Alito on his social media site for “showing the INTELLIGENCE, COURAGE, and ‘GUTS’” in refusing to step aside.
-“All U.S. Judges, Justices, and Leaders should have such GRIT.”

 Democrats say the Biden effort will help put a bright spotlight on recent high court decisions, including the 2022 ruling stripping away women’s constitutional protections for abortion, by the conservative-majority court that includes three justices appointed by Trump.